Skip to content

 Linear power supplies

-A linear supply begins with a large laminated-iron transformer, which steps the mains AC voltage down to a level close to the desired output.
-That low-voltage AC is then rectified to pulsating DC, filtered with bulk capacitance to reduce ripple, and passed through a series-pass voltage regulator — typically a bank of power transistors operating in their linear (non-saturating) region — to produce a stable, tightly regulated DC output.
+A linear supply begins with a large laminated-iron transformer, which steps the mains AC voltage down to a level near the desired output.
+That lower-voltage AC is then rectified to pulsating DC, filtered with bulk capacitance to reduce ripple, and passed through a series-pass regulator operating in its linear region to produce a stable regulated output.[3]

-The operative word here is linear: the series-pass element dissipates the difference between input and output as heat.
-This is inherently inefficient, but it produces exceptionally clean DC — typically less than 5 mV of output ripple under full load.
+The operative word here is linear: the regulator dissipates the difference between input and output as heat.
+This is inherently less efficient than a switch-mode approach, but it can produce very clean DC.
+In the Astron RM-60M, for example, the listed ripple is less than 5 mV peak-to-peak at full load and low line.[4]
 The penalty is size and mass.
-That large 50/60 Hz transformer is heavy, and there is no engineering shortcut around that physics.
+That large 50/60 Hz transformer is heavy, and there is no practical way around that low-frequency magnetics requirement.

 Switch-mode power supplies

 An SMPS takes a fundamentally different approach.
-The incoming mains AC is rectified and filtered directly to high-voltage DC — typically 160–340 VDC depending on the mains standard.
-That high-voltage DC is then switched on and off at high frequency — commonly 50 kHz to several hundred kilohertz — through the primary of a much smaller ferrite-core transformer.
+The incoming mains AC is first rectified and filtered directly to high-voltage DC — about 160 VDC from nominal 120 VAC mains, or about 310 VDC from nominal 230 VAC mains.
+That DC is then switched at high frequency through a much smaller ferrite-core transformer or inductor structure.[5]

 Size, weight, and cost: a practical comparison